mathjax/MathJax-docs/web/typeset.rst

    need to operate asynchronously even if the TeX *doesn't* include ``\require`` or any auto-loaded extensions, as the output itself could need extra font data files to be loaded.
-Thus in version 4, it is always best to use the promise-based command, described below.
+Thus in version 4, it is always best to use the promise-based commands, as described below.

 The second method, :js:meth:`MathJax.typesetPromise()`, performs the